LesliTech/Lesli/docs/git-git-management.md

 In this case a Trello card is equal to a requirement, developers can push all the needed commits to complete the feature describe in Trello tasks to their current working branch.

+## Maintenance branches
+As a good practice we keep a branch with the source code for every major and minor version for all our gem-like engines, including builder engines and the core itself.

+Every repository should contain dedicated branches for every released version, for example: cloud_babel v1.0.0 belongs to the branch version-1.0.0; The goal of this approach is to continue supporting older versions of our software. providing an easy way to access to the source code of the different implementations of The Lesli Platform core, engines and builders.

+This branch is created automatically via Github actions right before a Git tag is created.

 ## Commits
 The commit is used to confirm a set of changes and make them permanent in the repository, before committing the following points must be fulfilled: